frootlab/frootlab.github.io/_projects/vivid.md

 ### How does it work?

+[Vivid Node](/projects/rian.html) is a data analysis framework, that orchestrates standard libraries like TensorFlow / Keras.
+On their top Vivid Node allows the definition of program flows, that use explicit or abstract algorithms.
+Before code interpretation and compilation, the abstract algorithms are substituted by currently best fitting algorithms, that are automatically obtained from smart algorithm repositories.

+[Vivid Store](/projects/brea.html) is a smart algorithm repository with automatic algorithm evaluation and deployment to Nodes.
+Thereby any Node can be connected to one or many Stores and the access to the Stores can be restricted to authorized Users / Nodes.
+Also the Stores can be configured to exchange algorithms, either unidirectional or bidirectional, depending on the respective peering agreement between the collaboration partners.

-Before code interpretation at [Vivid Nodes](/projects/rian.html), the currently best fitting algorithms are requested from connected [Vivid Stores](/projects/brea.html).
-Thereby any node may be connected to one or many stores and stores may be interconnected to self maintained clusters.
-In order to share and automatically evaluate the algorithms, the stores as well as the nodes use a universal data mapper, given by [Vivid DB](/projects/brea.html).
-This allows collaborating organizations to share or to offer algorithms without the need to share data!
-Together these three components constitute the Vivid Code framework.
+A fundamental requirement for such an automated algorithm management is the usage of unified data interfaces.
+For this reason Vivid Node and Vivid Store use a universal data mapper, given by [Vivid DB](/projects/brea.html).
+This allows collaboration partner to automatically share algorithms without the need to share data.
+Together these three components constitute Vivid Code.